RynAgain/PyCitySchools/README.md

 ## Overview

 The purpose of this analysis is to use python and pandas to do two things.
-First, invalidate the scores for the 9th grade at Thomas High School by replacing them with "Nan".
+First, exclude the scores for the 9th grade at Thomas High School by replacing them with "Nan".
 Then perform an in-depth analysis on the rest of the data that remains.

 ## Results

 ### D1: Removing THS 9th Grade Reading & Math

+In deliverable one, I used the pandas loc method to selectively edit the 9th grade Thomas High School reading and math school.
+All of these scores were changed to 'Nan' values, which effectively excludes them from all further calculations in the analysis.

 ### D2: